 If you are a social butterfly, be the one to take charge and plan a sober summer event so the alcohol doesn’t sneak its way in.
 Invite friends over to cook, do a small DIY project, or for a game night.

 There are many things to do where alcohol doesn’t have a place.
 Volunteering with kids, a local community center or the elderly are good places to start.
 Also pretty much anything involving animals will keep alcohol far from your mind.
 If you are religious or spiritual, there are many opportunities to serve with local churches of multiple religions and all these things facilitate being sober in the summer.

 Alcohol is often thought of as an evening accessory, so making plans that fit early in the day is a good way to avoid running into libations.
 Even restaurants that usually serve alcohol won’t have it out during breakfast times.
 Otherwise, morning visits to farmer’s markets or local fairs and summer fun festivals help you avoid the later drinking crowd.

-TruPath Recovery Centers are a group of luxury rehabs that specialize in providing the highest quality therapeutic services to help treat those with alcoholism and substance abuse disorder.
-TruPath offers holistic treatment, cognitive behavioral therapy, and alcohol detox in their recovery programs.
+TruPath Recovery Centers is a group of luxury rehabs that specialize in providing the highest quality therapeutic services to help treat those with alcoholism and substance abuse disorders.
+TruPath offers holistic treatment, cognitive behavioral therapy, and alcohol detox in its recovery programs.